 Page zooming is an essential element of accessibility settings.
-You can control the page zooming within the website, however, you can also set a default zoom level for every page on the safari browser.
+You can control the page by zooming within the website.
+However, you can also set a default zoom level for every page on the Safari browser.

-All you need is to select the default zooming level and any pages loaded on the safari browser will be fetched and displayed at selected zoom.
-You can either zoom-in to magnify or zoom-out to shrink the screen from the View menu bar within the Safari browser.
+All you need is to select the default zooming level, and any pages loaded on the Safari browser will be fetched and displayed at the selected zoom.
+You can either zoom in to magnify or zoom out to shrink the screen from the View menu bar within the Safari browser.

-- Choose Preferences… option under the Safari menu.
+- Choose the Preferences… option under the Safari menu.

 - Switch to the Websites tab within the Preferences popup window.